Ethics and Malpractice

 Authors can guarantee that their writings are entirely unique and that any writing or words credited to another are properly referenced.
 Additionally, publications that had an impact on the nature of the finding reported in the manuscript should be acknowledged.
 The writers must certify that the manuscript has never been written before.

 It is not permitted to copy text from other publications without correctly attributing the source (plagiarism) or to publish several papers with nearly identical material by the same writers (self-plagiarism).
 It is against the law to concurrently apply the same results to more than one Journal.
 It is prohibited for authors to present results collected from others as their own.
 Authors should consider the work of those who shaped the direction and course of their research.

-The ijte will conduct a plagiarism check on all submitted papers using Turnitin's program. ijte will immediately reject any paper that involves plagiarism.
+The ijte will conduct a plagiarism check on all submitted papers using Turnitin's program.
+The ijte only considers papers with less than 20% similarity index for publication.
+IJTE will immediately reject any paper that involves plagiarism.